ShantanuSuman800/Python-Basic-Programs-for-Beginners/README.md

-# Basic-Python-Programs
+# Basic-Python-Programs-for-Beginners
 This repository consists of basic python programs which help getting familiar with python
 <br>
 Author - Shantanu Suman

-# Basic Python Programs
+# Basic Python Programs-for-Beginners

-Welcome to the **Basic Python Programs** repository!
+Welcome to the **Basic Python Programs for beginners** repository!
 This collection contains 250 Python scripts designed to help beginners and intermediate learners strengthen their programming skills.

 ## 📂 Folder Structure